AndrewC1998/HawkesProcesses/README.md

 # HawkesProcesses
 Hi to everyone reading.
 Please upload the code for a given language into the correct folder and please add papers by editing the .Rmd file.
+There is a book folder which has some general background on self-exciting point processes.

 ## Some notes on R Packages